D2-mods/The-Workshop-Kitpack/README.md

 LEAD ELIXIR: A mysterious concoction that shifts weight to boost defense and resilience.
 The recipient gains a +4 bonus to Armor Class and Saving Throws, and 20% resistance to all damage types, but incurs a -1 penalty to luck rolls.
 The effects last for 3 turns.
 This blood will also prevent level drain.

 Disadvantages:
-- May not wear gauntlets or bracers.
+- May not wear magic gauntlets or bracers.

 ---